rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  And you think, hang on a second,
 *  this has got nothing to do with the search term.
 *  When you read it, you think, well, if I squint my eyes,
-*  kind of does, it's very distant, very non-obvious.
+*  kind of does, it's very distant, very non-obvious,
-*  But that's a very smart connection that as a waking brain,
+*  but that's a very smart connection that as a waking brain,
 *  I never would have put together.
 *  So I think neurochemically, we can start to understand it.
 *  But I think this is a very good important point